eCook Meal

 What are the main ingredients in Green Goddess Gnocchi?

-Edamame Beans, Fresh Cream, Garlic Cloves, Grated Italian-style Hard Cheese, Green Leaves, Lemon, Peas, Pesto Princess Basil Pesto, Spinach Gnocchi, White Wine
+Cream, Edamame Beans, Garlic, Grated Italian-style Hard Cheese, Green Leaves, Lemon, Pea, Pesto Princess Basil Pesto, Spinach Gnocchi, White Wine

 What is the nutritional information of Green Goddess Gnocchi?